Best Known For

 Answer questions and see how you rank against other players.Play Now

-Following that great success, Steinbeck served as a war correspondent for the New York Herald Tribune during World War II.
-He also traveled to Mexico to collect marine life with his friend Edward F. Ricketts, a marine biologist.
-Their collaboration resulted in the book Sea of Cortez (1941), which describes the marine life in the Gulf of California.
+Following that great success, John Steinbeck served as a war correspondent for the New York Herald Tribune during World War II.
+Around this same time, he traveled to Mexico to collect marine life with friend Edward F. Ricketts, a marine biologist.
+Their collaboration resulted in the book Sea of Cortez (1941), which describes marine life in the Gulf of California.

 profile name: John Steinbeck profile occupation: